andrew/ultimate-awesome/README.md

 - [Awesome](https://github.com/mhrstmnn/Awesome) - A list of awesome things.
 - [awesome-rag](https://github.com/MIBlue119/awesome-rag) - Some collections about Retrieval Augmented Generation resources.
 - [awesome-python-for-me](https://github.com/MichaelXoXo/awesome-python-for-me) - Learn useful modules of python, both built-in and third-party.
-- [awesome-ai-llm-development](https://github.com/milutinke/awesome-ai-llm-development) - A practical list of resources/guide for learning how to create Generative AI applications using LLMs.
 - [awesome_video-guided_surgery](https://github.com/mjahmadee/awesome_video-guided_surgery) - Awesome Image-guided Surgery.
 - [awesome-gitfather](https://github.com/mkloubert/awesome-gitfather) - A curated list of awesome and amazing things The GitFather and his friends did, still do and will do as well.
 - [awesome-dev-reources-bangla](https://github.com/m-nobinur/awesome-dev-reources-bangla) - বাছাইকৃত বাংলা ডেভেলপমেন্ট রিসোর্সসমূহ (A curated list of awesome development resources in Bengali) .